suhaib81/project-api/README.md

 ## Step 6: Try it out (2): Create a MySQL schema
 Try to make a new entity (e.g. "products") and its MySQL table
 - Go to `package.json` and checkout the `scripts` section.
 It contains a couple of commands that can execute `node-db-migrate` commands.
 The most essential ones are: `node run migrate-up` `node run migrate-down` `node run create-migration {{migration-name}}`
 - Check if the database is running.
-Try to connect to the database by copy/pasting the below command that starts with `docker run...` If it doesn't work, rerun the `sh database/create_database.sh` script to start the db.
+Try to connect to the database by running `sh database/connect_database.sh` If it doesn't work, rerun the `sh database/create_database.sh` script to start the db.
 To see if the mysql docker container is running you can type `docker ps`
 - To create a new table we run `npm run create-migration products`
 - Go to `./database/migrations/sqls/#####-products-up.sql`
 - Write `CREATE TABLE products` command with some fields